StreakYC/kefir-cast/README.md

-# BaconCast
+# KefirCast

-Converts various types of streams to Bacon.js streams.
-This is intended for use by libraries which use Bacon internally, but want to be able to accept streams from other libraries or other versions of Bacon as arguments given by the application.
+Converts various types of streams to Kefir streams.
+This is intended for use by libraries which use Kefir internally, but want to be able to accept streams from other libraries or other versions of Kefir as arguments given by the application.

-* Supports converting RxJS Observables into Bacon streams.
+* Supports converting RxJS Observables into Kefir streams.
-* Supports converting Kefir streams into Bacon streams.
+* Supports converting Bacon.js streams into Kefir streams.
-* Supports converting a Bacon stream created by one instance of the Bacon library into a stream usable by a different instance of a Bacon library.
+* Supports converting a Kefir stream created by one instance of the Kefir library into a stream usable by a different instance of a Kefir library.
-  (Bacon does not support using streams from different Bacon libraries together directly!)
+  (This smooths over possible issues if the application uses a different version of Kefir.)
-* Casts non-streams into a Bacon stream of one item by using Bacon.once().
+* Casts non-streams into a Kefir stream of one item by using Kefir.constant().

-BaconCast is intended for use in nodejs and in browsers via CommonJS bundlers like Browserify.
+KefirCast is intended for use in nodejs and in browsers via CommonJS bundlers like Browserify.
 This project is in NPM and can be installed with

-    npm install bacon-cast
+    npm install kefir-cast

 ## Example

 Suppose you have a library that exports a single function `doStuff`, which can take a stream as an argument.
-By using BaconCast, you can support any RxJS streams, Kefir streams, Bacon.js streams, or constants that your users might pass to you.
+By using KefirCast, you can support any RxJS streams, Kefir streams, Bacon.js streams, or constants that your users might pass to you.

 ```
-var Bacon = require('baconjs');
+var Kefir = require('kefir');
-var baconCast = require('bacon-cast');
+var kefirCast = require('kefir-cast');

 module.exports = function doStuff(input) {
-  var inputStream = baconCast(Bacon, input);
+  var inputStream = kefirCast(Kefir, input);
   // Log anything that comes through the stream for 5 seconds.
-  inputStream.takeUntil(Bacon.later(5000)).onValue(function(value) {
+  inputStream.takeUntilBy(Kefir.later(5000)).onValue(function(value) {
     console.log('doStuff received value', value);
   });
 }
 ```

-If you did not use BaconCast, then your users would be required to use the same version and instance of Bacon as you, you wouldn't support RxJS or Kefir streams without more work, and you would have to handle non-stream constant values specially.
+If you did not use KefirCast, then your users would be required to use the same version of Kefir as you, you wouldn't support RxJS or Bacon streams without more work, and you would have to handle non-stream constant values specially.

 ## API

-`baconCast(Bacon, input)` takes your Bacon library instance as the first argument, and the input stream or constant to convert into a Bacon stream as the second argument.
-A Bacon EventStream compatible with the given Bacon library will be returned.
+`kefirCast(Kefir, input)` takes your Kefir library instance as the first argument, and the input stream or constant to convert into a Kefir stream as the second argument.
+A Kefir stream compatible with the given Kefir library will be returned.